Contact Us Today 770-804-0500

 The FTC says "no", a checkbox is not required.

-The proposed updates state that a subscription seller will be "deemed in compliance" with the consent requirement if the seller obtains consent via one of the following methods, provided the consumer must affirmatively select or sign the subscription feature and no other part of the transaction:
+The FTC Rule provides that a subscription seller will be "deemed in compliance" with the consent requirement if the seller obtains consent via one of the following methods, provided the consumer must affirmatively select or sign the subscription feature and no other part of the transaction:

 * Checkbox,